Sister Simone Campbell is the Executive Director of NETWORK.

 In 2012, she was also instrumental in organizing the “Nuns on the Bus” tour of nine states to oppose the “Ryan Budget” approved by the House of Representatives.
 This budget would have decimated programs meant to help people in need.
 “Nuns on the Bus” received an avalanche of attention across the nation from religious communities, elected officials and the media.

-She has led five cross-country “Nuns on the Bus” trips, focused on economic justice, comprehensive immigration reform, and voter turnout.
+She has led six cross-country “Nuns on the Bus” trips, focused on economic justice, comprehensive immigration reform, and voter turnout.

 Simone has often been featured in the national and international media, including appearances on 60 Minutes, The Colbert Report, and The Daily Show with Jon Stewart.